✼ ✼ ✼

 Invited Talks & Activities

-Presented 10 papers at international conferences across narratology, folklore studies, and cultural analysis.
+Presented papers at 15+ international and national conferences across narratology, folklore studies, ecocriticism, and cultural analysis.

 Computational Analysis